dnoneill/test-websockets/index.md

 <script src="https://ncsu-libraries.github.io/iiif-annotation/dist/iiif-annotation.js"></script>

 <div id="anno1" title="About">
-This is an example of <a href="https://ncsu-libraries.github.io/iiif-annotation/">a iiif-annotation</a>library equiped with websockets to allow for presentation.
+This is an example of <a href="https://ncsu-libraries.github.io/iiif-annotation/"> a iiif-annotation library</a> equiped with websockets to allow for presentation.
+This is an example using a websocket to allow for transmitting.
 This is the reciever.
 It can be navigated but all the specialized controls are located here: <a href="http://intense-hamlet-45148.herokuapp.com">http://intense-hamlet-45148.herokuapp.com</a>.
 This functionality is fully customizable, please visit the JavaScript library website for more information.
 </div>

 <link rel="stylesheet" type="text/css" href="https://ncsu-libraries.github.io/iiif-annotation/dist/iiif-annotation.css">